Gaeltacht Minnesota

 Registration form \ The Question List

-Gaeltacht Minnesota and The Center for Irish Studies offer Ceardlann 2010, a day-long workshop on the Irish language for students at all levels, absolute beginners to advanced, on Saturday, April 24, 2010.
+Gaeltacht Minnesota and The Center for Irish Studies offer Ceardlann 2016, a day-long workshop on the Irish language for students at all levels, absolute beginners to advanced, on Saturday, April 16, 2016.
+We offered our first spring workshop in 1991, and we have worked every year since then to ensure that our events combine a lot of learning with a lot of fun in relaxed, supportive setting.

-You can download a registration form here, and turn it in early for a discount (>25%!) if you send your stuff to us by Thursday, April 8!
+You can download a registration form here.
 (This is an Acrobat PDF form.
 If you can't view or print the document, e-mail us with your address and we can mail you a paper form.)

 Ceisteanna agus Freagraí (Questions and Answers)